awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 **To determine your instance's IPv4 addresses using instance metadata**

 1. Connect to your instance\.
-For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.
+For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 1. Use the following command to access the private IP address: